Schedule

 The Diagnostic Tool we’ll be using is a collection of triangular Hazard Symbols, showing pictorial representations of potential hazards e.g. Excavation, Working from Heights, Live Wires, Mobile Plant.

-Gert van Aswegen, Fulton HoganDesign, Operations and Maintenance, ConstructionBILTInfrastructure, Interoperability/OpenBIM/ CollaborationAutodesk, Other Vendor, TrimbleSynopsis:
+Gert van Aswegen, Fulton HoganDesign, Construction, Operations and MaintenanceBILTInfrastructure, Interoperability/OpenBIM/ CollaborationAutodesk, Other Vendor, TrimbleSynopsis:

 This presentation will look at the benefits of implementing Digital Engineering using the Albion Park Rail bypass project (APRb) as a case study.
 APRb is the first RMS project using data enriched models to make asset information available during operation.
 APRb involved design and construction of 10kms road including 13 bridges, significant utilities work, and realignment of a creek.
 At APRb, BIM and GIS were used from initial concept design through to operation of assets.